arynishere/publickeyssh/README.md

 run this command for use this script
 ```
 chmod +x PubSsh.sh
+bash PubSsh.sh

 ```

-I hope it will start your work : )
+I hope it works for you